dstoichev/Cubemap-splitter/README.md

 # Cubemap-splitter
-A Photoshop script which given a stereoscopc VR cubemap stripe gets its building images.
+A Photoshop script which given a stereoscopc VR cubemap strip gets its building images.

-A series of VR Cubemap JPEG files is OPEN in Photoshop.

 A Cubemap is a collection of six square textures that represent the reflections on an environment.
 The six squares form the faces of an imaginary cube that surrounds an object; each face represents the view along the directions of the world axes (up, down, left, right, forward and back).

+A series of VR Cubemap JPEG files is OPEN in Photoshop.

 We work with stereoscopic Cubemaps, so we have two collections of six squares, for the left and the right eye respectively.